alexandre-cezar/pcs-postman/README.md

-# Instructions on how to setup the Postman Collections and Environments relating to Prisma Cloud (including Compute Console) API requests
+# Instructions on how to setup the Postman Collections and Environments relating to Prisma Cloud (including Compute Console and Microsegmentation) API requests

-To use these Collections and Environment, there are a few setup pieces after importing the 3 files into Postman:
+To use these Collections and Environment, there are a few setup pieces after importing the 5 files into Postman:
-1. [Import the 3 files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) in root of this repo (2 Collections and 1 Environment) into Postman.
+1. [Import the 5 files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) in root of this repo (3 Collections and 2 Environments) into Postman.

 ![1](./Images/Import1.png)